 Simple home remedies are efficient in healing a sore throat.
 Many natural remedies for a sore throat are compatible with breastfeeding.
 A few of them are:

-1. Salt water gargle: This is a simple yet efficient treatment.
+- Salt water gargle: Sore throat can cause throat pain during pregnancy.
+You can relieve this pain with a salt water gargle.
+It is a simple yet efficient treatment.
 Dissolve two teaspoons of salt in a cup of hot water, gargle and spit.
-Repeating it frequently all through the day will give desired results, as salt has antiseptic properties.
+Repeating it frequently throughout the day to get the desired results.

-1. Lemon-honey water: Squeeze one lemon into a glass of warm water, mix two teaspoons of honey and drink slowly or sip.
-Yes, honey is not advisable for babies less than one-year-old, due to the risk of infant botulismiXA rare but severe food poisoning caused due to toxins produced by bacteria named Clostridium botulinum but there is no known risk if a nursing mother consumes it.
+- Lemon-honey water: Squeeze one lemon into a glass of warm water, mix two teaspoons of honey and drink slowly or sip.
+Yes, honey is not advisable for babies less than one-year-old, due to the risk of infant botulismiA rare but severe food poisoning caused due to toxins produced by bacteria named Clostridium botulinum but there is no known risk if a nursing mother consumes it.

-1. Water and apple-cider vinegar gargle: Mix two tablespoons vinegar in a glass of water.
+- Water and apple-cider vinegar gargle: Mix two tablespoons of vinegar in a glass of water.
 You may add more vinegar if needed.
 Gargle and spit.
 Do it frequently during the daytime.

 Precautions To Take While Breastfeeding With Sore Throat